raimohanska/nulzzzblog/2012_11_18_Bacon_Tutorial_III.md

 ## Bacon.js Tutorial Part III : AJAX and Stuff

 This is the next step in the Bacon.js tutorial series.
+I hope you've read [Part II](http://nullzzz.blogspot.fi/2012/11/baconjs-tutorial-part-ii-get-started.html) already!
 This time we're going to implement an "as you type" username availability check with AJAX.
 The steps are